 The formation of Dextco Limited was announced in December 2016.
 The company’s founder members and shareholders comprise the Royal Devon and Exeter NHS Foundation Trust (RD&E), the University of Exeter, Devon County Council, Exeter City Council and Teignbridge District Council.

-Over the coming months Dextco is undertaking the procurement of a private sector partner with whom to form a joint venture to deliver its first project; to develop the Exeter Energy Network.
-The network comprises an upgraded gas CHP energy centre at the RD&E’s Wonford hospital and a heat network to transport heat generated at the hospital to existing and new commercial consumers across the city.
+Dextco is looking to undertake the procurement of a private sector partner with whom to form a joint venture to deliver its first project; to develop an Exeter Energy Network.
+The network potentially comprises an upgraded gas CHP energy centre at the RD&E’s Wonford or Heavitree hospital and a heat network to transport heat generated at the hospital to existing and new commercial consumers across the city.

 Dextco’s broad objectives include: